‘I Go Hard Like Vladimir Putin’: Watch Hit Video By Putin-Loving African Rappers

 “You see, in black culture, in Africa, most kids grow up without a father figure or a hero.
 And so we grew up on legends of real living people.
 If people from where I grew up in Zimbabwe know my history, they would say, ‘I wanna be serious like K.King.’
 So we were thinking, ‘We wanna go hard.’
 But like who?
 Like Putin!'”

-Watch the video for “I Go Hard Like Vladimir Putin” below.
+Watch the video for “I Go Hard Like Vladimir Putin,” below.
 But use caution.
 The song contains lyrics that could be considered offensive.

 In another interview, King praised Putin for his “authoritarian way” of running the country.